-The USATLAS group has provided important feedback to the perfSONAR distribution developers and has identified a number of bugs which impact the reliability and usability of the distribution.
-As of v3.2.2 (released in Summer 2012) we have achieved a level of robustness that allows us to recommend broad deployment of perfSONAR-PS toolkits to all WLCG sites in 2013.
+The WLCG and OSG perfSONAR groups have provided important feedback to the perfSONAR distribution developers and has identified a number of bugs which impact the reliability and usability of the distribution.
+As of v3.3.1 (released in Fall 2013) we have achieved a level of robustness that allows us to recommend broad deployment of perfSONAR-PS toolkits to all WLCG sites.
+The WLCG perfSONAR-PS deployment taskforce has set a deadline of April 1, 2014 to have all WLCG sites deploy the latest version of perfSONAR-PS and configure it to use the centralized “mesh-configuration”.

 It should also be noted that having perfSONAR services running co-located with important resources provides the ability to run “on-demand” tests using the broadly deployed NDT and NPAD tools.
 These tools can be run from any remote location, testing to any perfSONAR instance.
 This is a very important additional capability that can be vital in network diagnosis.